phenomecentre/nPYc-Toolbox/docs/objects.rst

 Dataset classes
 ===============

-The nPYc toolbox is built around a core :py:class:`Dataset` class, that represents a collection of measurements, with biological and analytical metadata associated with each sample, and analytical and chemical metadata associated with the observations.
+The nPYc toolbox is built around a core :py:class:`~nPYc.objects.Dataset` class, that represents a collection of measurements, with biological and analytical metadata associated with each sample, and analytical and chemical metadata associated with the observations.

 Instances of the Dataset class and its subclasses are capable of instantiating themselves from common data types, including certain raw data formats, common interchange formats, and the outputs of popular data-processing tools.

-The Dataset family of class include methods for mapping additional metadata into the object (see :py:meth:`~Dataset.addSampleInfo`), as well exporting a representation of themself in a variety of formats (see the :py:meth:`~Dataset.exportDataset` method)
+The Dataset family of class include methods for mapping additional metadata into the object (see :py:meth:`~nPYc.objects.Dataset.addSampleInfo`), as well exporting a representation of themself in a variety of formats (see the :py:meth:`~nPYc.objects.Dataset.exportDataset` method)

 All children of **Dataset** have three primary attributes: